kkolyan/leoquery/README.md

 // entities that have both components (like SQL INNER JOIN) foreach (Entity<Comp1, Comp2> entity in storage.Query<Comp1, Comp2>()) {
-    // copy value from Comp1 to Comp2
-    entity.Get2().value = entity.Get1().value * 2;
+    // Comp1 and Comp2 components could be accessed using positional getters: entity.Get2().value = entity.Get1().value * 2;
 }

-// skip entities that has Comp3 component. note that this feature is discouraged in well-designed programs.
+// skip entities that has Comp3 component. note ideally this feature is discouraged.
-// it exist as a hack for quick fixes and legacy programs maintaining. foreach (Entity<Comp1, Comp2> entity in storage.Query<Component, Comp2>().Excluding<Comp3>()) {
+// it exist as a hack for quick fixes and legacy maintainence. foreach (Entity<Comp1, Comp2> entity in storage.Query<Component, Comp2>().Excluding<Comp3>()) {
     entity.Add<Comp3>();// will never fail here
 }